Michael B’s Jerseys & T's

 What format do you need my artwork in?

-There are many types of files we can work with but print ready artwork as a vector files (.ai, .eps. and some—but not all-- .pdf files) are ideal for screen printing.
+There are many types of files we can work with but print ready artwork vector files (.ai, .eps. and some—but not all-- .pdf files) are ideal for screen printing.
 It produces the best images with the least amount of pre-press work needed on the artwork.

 Vector files: Adobe Illustrator (.AI or .EPS), some Adobe Acrobat (.PDF).
 For .AI, .EPS or .PDF files, please MAKE SURE the fonts/texts are converted to outlines.
 If we don't have that specific font, we won't be able to see it!!
 If you are using a graphic designer for your artwork, please make sure they are told it is for screen printing.
 It is suggested that you use Graphic Designers with experience in designing screen printed artwork.